signalshore/signalshore.github.io/content/2019-02-03-What-a-waste.md

 Starting 2019 I decided to do something real for a change.
-I am starting small and trying to optimize my consumption habits to have the least possible Carbon Footprint as well as un-needed waste.
+I am starting small and trying to optimize my consumption habits to have the least possible Carbon Footprint, as well as un-needed waste.

-The next goal is to measure and optimize my food consumption habits.

 # Plan of Action #

-"Optimize" often is just reduction in consumption pattern.
+"Optimize" often boils down to reduction in (unnecessary) consumption pattern for the most part.

 Now all I had to do was to reduce what I buy.
 Easier said than done.
 The lack of observability in the whole "reduce waste" process complicates things.

 Someone said
 > You can not fix what you can not see!